 - Northern states were industrialized while southern states where primarily agricultural.

-- Northern states wanted tax on imports from Britain while southern states wanted tax-free trade with Britain.
+- Northern states wanted a tax on imports from Britain while southern states wanted tax-free trade with Britain.

-2. Issue with the attitude towards slavery
+2. The issue with the attitude towards slavery

 - Slavery was abolished in northern states in 1804 and they became ‘free states’.